splynx/docs/files/en/configuration/tools/openvpn/openvpn.md

 ![routes](mikrotik_routes.png)

-The next step is also necessary in only some cases, therefore, please ensure that this is needed before creating the NAT rule, as this too can break/cause problem in your routing.
+The next step is also necessary in only some cases.
+Therefore, please make sure that this is needed before creating the NAT rule, as this too can break/cause problem in your routing.

 If you need this NAT rule, we can add it under **IP - Firewall - NAT** with a "srcnat" chain and "Out.Interface" = your OpenVPN client interface: